 Build a Chocolate Launcher & win the hearts of children everywhere.
 Seriously.
 Like Everywhere.

-A PVC Catapult is a bit more labor and material intensive simply because it involves a trip to the hardware store.
-You have to purchase a variety of PVC pipe sizes, connectors, and duct tape.
-Not too difficult to put together but requires some organization.
+A PVC Catapult is a bit more labor and material-intensive simply because it involves a trip to the hardware store.
+You must purchase various PVC pipe sizes, connectors, and duct tape.
+Not too tricky to put together but requires some organization.

 Pencil Catapult

 So simple!
-This pencil catapult by Little Bins for Little Hands is a fun back to school activity that also requires very few materials: pencils & rubber bands.
+This pencil catapult by Little Bins for Little Hands is a fun back-to-school activity requiring very few materials: pencils & rubber bands.

 Tissue Box